 To claim the credit, complete Form 8885, Health Coverage Tax Credit, and attach it to your Form 1040 or Form 1040NR.
-Report the credit on Form 1040, line 67, or Form 1040NR, line 62, and check box c.
+Report the credit on Form 1040, line 70, or Form 1040NR, line 64, and check box c.
 You cannot claim the credit on Form 1040A or Form 1040EZ.

-You must attach invoices and proof of payment for any amounts you include on line 2 of Form 8885 for which you did not receive an advance payment.
-If you file your return electronically, attach the invoices and proof of payment to your Form 8453.
+You must attach invoices and proof of payment for any amounts you include on Form 8885, line 2, for which you did not receive an advance payment.
+If you file your return electronically, attach the invoices and proof of payment to your Form 8453 or 8453-OL.
 Proof of payment may include a pay stub if insurance is through a spouse's employment, a bank check, or bank statement for premiums that are automatically deducted from your account.